claus/react-dat-gui/README.md

 #### `DatSelect`

 A select component for updating a value with one of the options supplied via the `options` prop.
-The original value from the `path` will always be added to the passed options array as the first item.
+The initial selected value will be taken from the mapped `path` prop.

 ##### props